Skip to main content

 Columns:

-Target language — click a language name to filter by it.
+• Language — click a language name to filter by it.
 If multiple projects use the same language name but different IDs, they appear as one language.

-Base words added by month
+Base processed words by month

 Chart details: